PEM-FR/phpwtf/README.md

 PHPWTF will parse the code and report the wtfs it finds.
 Ideally we could even make it usable by Jenkins with a nice graph and code exploration :)

+/!\ THIS TOOL IS TO BE INSTALLED WITH COMPOSER

 To run the example, you just need to :

 1. Clean the reports directory (since composer does not retain permissions on files yet, they will not be overriden as they would normally be by the script).